denten/denten.github.io/_includes/CV/07-service.md

 - [Collaboratory](http://collaboratory.columbia.edu/) Proposal Selection Committee, Spring 2016
   and 2019.
 - Data Science Taskforce, 2015 -- 2017.
-- Ad-hoc Exploratory Committee for the Center for Culture and Computation, AE 2014/15.
+- Ad-hoc Exploratory Committee for the Center for Culture and Computation, AY 2014/15.
 - Founding Member.
 [Digital Storytelling Lab](http://www.digitalstorytellinglab.com/), 2013 --
 - Member of "Literary Theory" and "Theory and History of Media" [University Seminars](http://universityseminars.columbia.edu/seminars/list-of-seminars/) 2013 --
-- Multiple contributions to the "Strategic Plan for Humanities in the Arts and Sciences," AE 2016/17.
+- Multiple contributions to the "Strategic Plan for Humanities in the Arts and Sciences," AY 2016/17.
-- Principal convener (along with Manan Ahmed and Roosevelt Montas) of the "Connected Core" pilot program as part of the university-wide "Core to Commencement" campaign, funded by the College Dean's office, AE 2016.
+- Principal convener (along with Manan Ahmed and Roosevelt Montas) of the "Connected Core" pilot program as part of the university-wide "Core to Commencement" campaign, funded by the College Dean's office, AY 2016.
 - Advisory Board.
 [Studio at Butler Library](https://studio.cul.columbia.edu/) (maker space), 2013 --